 What Is Slow Fetal Growth?

 Slow fetal growth or intrauterine growth restriction (IUGR) is a term that denotes poor health of the baby while in the womb.
-In fact, 60% of the total neonatal deaths worldwide may be due to low birth weight, a direct outcome of slow growth of fetus.
+In fact, 60% of the total neonatal deaths worldwide may be

 - The unborn baby may not be able to get adequate oxygen and nutrition from the placenta.
 It may be due to several reasons like- multiple pregnancies (twins, triplets, etc.), preeclampsia or placental problems.
 It can also be due to staying at a high altitude.